Can you believe what has happened to Harry Potter thus far? Can you believe that Aunt Petunia was going to make him wear those gross, nasty clothes?

 - Sometimes foster/adoptive parents don’t have all the information.
 While my kids were in foster care, Margie and I weren’t allowed to know all of the personal information about the kids’ biological families.
 After the kids were adopted, their caseworkers gave us some information, but there is so much we still don’t know.

-I heard my daughter talking to a friend one day saying,
+I heard one of my children talking to a friend one day saying,

 “My mom and dad would never lie to me, unless they weren’t telling me about a birthday present.
 And that’s so the present will be a surprise for me.”